 The fascia lata is split into two layers, which are referred to as the superficial stratum and the deep stratum.

+There are three modifications of the fascia lata, one of which is the saphenous opening.
 The saphenous opening is an oval aperture located in the fascia lata to allow the passage of the great saphenous vein.
 This article will discuss the anatomy of this structure followed by any relevant clinical notes on the topic.

 The saphenous opening is located inferolateral to the medial aspect of the inguinal ligament and is usually approximately 3.75 cm in length and 2.5 cm wide, but can vary considerably.
 The centre of the opening is 3-4 cm lateral to the pubic tubercle.
 The cribriform fascia, a sieve-like membranous layer of cutaneous tissue, covers the opening and is thus pierced by the great saphenous vein.

 The superficial stratum is located superolateral to the saphenous opening and is continuously attached to the: